Are you ready to accept the Obligation of an Engineer?

 The Obligation of the Order of the Engineer is similar to the Canadian “Ritual of the Calling of an Engineer” initiated there in 1926.
 It uses a wrought iron ring, conducts a secret ceremony, and administers an oath authorized by Rudyard Kipling.
 The extension of the Ritual outside Canada was prevented by copyright and other conflicting factors.
 The basic premise, however, was adapted for the creation of the Order of the Engineer in the United States in 1970.
 For more information please visit: http://www.order-of-the-engineer.org

-If your answer is “YES” to the above question and you are graduating with an engineering degree in Fall 2018, or a faculty member who has not yet taken the Obligation, you are invited to enter.
+If your answer is “YES” to the above question and you are graduating with an engineering degree, or a faculty member who has not yet taken the Obligation, you are invited to enter.

-Invite your family and friends to the induction ceremony (depending on degree) on:
+Invite your family and friends to the induction ceremony on: